xiaoyooo/aqua-theme/README.md

 # Aqua Theme

-This theme is an evolving attempt to make Sublime Text 2 feel native on OS X. The theme began as a fork of the [Soda Theme](https://github.com/buymeasoda/soda-theme).
+This theme is an evolving attempt to make Sublime Text 2 feel more native on OS X. The theme began as a fork of the [Soda Theme](https://github.com/buymeasoda/soda-theme).

 ## Design